The Virgin Suicides (film): Home media

+Reception

 Critical reception

-The Virgin Suicides received generally positive reviews from film critics, though some noted the film's discomforting thematic material.
-It holds a 79% approval rating on review aggregator website Rotten Tomatoes, based on 105 reviews, with a weighted average of 7.1/10.
+The Virgin Suicides received positive reviews from film critics, though some noted the film's discomforting thematic material.
+It holds an 80% approval rating on review aggregator website Rotten Tomatoes, based on 108 reviews, with a weighted average of 7.1/10.
 The site's critical consensus reads, "The Virgin Suicides drifts with a dreamlike melancholy that may strike some audiences as tedious, but Sofia Coppola's feature debut is a mature meditation on disaffected youth."
-On Metacritic, the film holds a rating of 76 out of 100, based on 31 critics, indicating "generally favorable reviews".
+On Metacritic, the film holds a rating of 77 out of 100, based on 31 critics, indicating "generally favorable reviews".

 Jeffrey Eugenides visited the set of the film for three days.
-He supported the film, but did offer a few critiques in an interview with Dazed.
-Eugenides envisioned the girls as more of an entity than actual people; he believed this idea could have been accomplished by casting different actresses to play the same character with each actress changing depending on whom they are speaking to.
+He supported the film but did offer a few critiques in an interview with Dazed.
+Eugenides envisioned the girls as more of an entity than actual people; he believed this idea could have been accomplished by casting different actresses to play the same character, with each actress changing depending on whom they are speaking to.

-Graham Fuller of The New York Times gave the film a middling review, writing: "Ms. Coppola has made [...] a haunting metaphysical celebration of adolescence with the aura of a myth.
+Graham Fuller of The New York Times gave the film a middling review, writing, "Ms. Coppola has made [...] a haunting metaphysical celebration of adolescence with the aura of a myth.
 Yet, on the surface, there is something wrong with this picture: how can a film in which a quintet of apparently normal girls commit suicide possibly be a celebration, and why would a filmmaker attempt to make it so unless she is uncommonly perverse?"
 Kevin Thomas of the Los Angeles Times gave the film a positive review, praising Coppola's direction, the cast, and the production design, but also noting that while the film "is successfully venturesome... you need to know that it's also a real downer."
-Roger Ebert gave the film three-and-a-half out of four stars, and positively compared it to Picnic at Hanging Rock (1975): "[Coppola] has the courage to play it in a minor key," he notes.
+Roger Ebert gave the film three-and-a-half out of four stars and positively compared it to Picnic at Hanging Rock (1975): "[Coppola] has the courage to play it in a minor key," he notes.
 "She doesn't hammer home ideas and interpretations.
 She is content with the air of mystery and loss that hangs in the air like bitter poignancy."

-Ed Gonzalez of Slant Magazine noted the film's dreamy, childlike nature, writing: "The narrator speaks of youth as if it existed and still exists in a near-fugue state.
+Ed Gonzalez of Slant Magazine noted the film's dreamy, childlike nature, writing, "The narrator speaks of youth as if it existed and still exists in a near-fugue state.
 In this respect, the film is as much a relevant view of adolescence and male/female relations as it is an act of remembrance.
 Scenes from the film (first kisses, gossiping about neighbors) are sinewy in nature and seem lifted from the pages of a lost photo album."
-Critic Richard Crouse called the film "one of those rare occasions when a film surpasses the book it is based on," and included it in his book The 100 Best Movies You've Never Seen (2003).
+Critic Richard Crouse called the film "one of those rare occasions when a film surpasses the book it is based on" and included it in his book The 100 Best Movies You've Never Seen (2003).